foremast/foremast/_docs/pipeline_examples.rst

 Custom Pipelines
 ----------------

 You can specify an external templates directory in :ref:`foremast_config`.
 Templates in an external directory will need to have the same directory structure and naming as the default templates. if `templates_path` is set in :ref:`foremast_config`, Foremast will first see if the file exists there.
-If not, it will fall back to the provided tempaltes.
+If not, it will fall back to the provided templates.

 If you need to add more stages or  change the defaults, this is all possible via external templates.
 Please the `foremast-templates repo`_ for examples on the templates.